LIFEHUBBER

 Tutoring as a full agent workflow

-The notable angle is the way the project frames tutoring as an agent-native workflow with persistent context, plugin-style capabilities, multiple entry points, and richer learning support rather than only question answering.
+The project frames tutoring as an agent-native workflow with persistent context, plugin-style capabilities, multiple entry points, and richer learning support rather than only question answering.

 Availability